-Today we're going to see how to make a couronne bordelaise or Bordeaux Kings' crown.
-The recipe for this delicious bread, very showy but easy to make at home, is brought to us by Eva, author of Bake-Street.
-Follow her good advice, her hands have touched many doughs!
+Today we're going to see how to make a Bordelaise crown, or the Crown of the Kings of Bordeaux.
+The recipe for this delicious loaf of bread, very eye-catching yet easy to make at home, comes to us from Eva, author of Bake-Street.
+Take her good advice—her hands have touched a lot of dough!

-The Couronne bordelaise (Couronne bordelaise) is a festive bread typical of Bordeaux, in southwestern France.
-Originally it is made from 8 or 9 balls joined together with a small rosette on top.
+The Bordelaise Crown (Couronne bordelaise) is a festive bread typical of Bordeaux, in southwest France.
+Traditionally, it is made with 8 or 9 balls joined together, with a small flounce on top.
 It is said that when it is made with only 6 balls, it is called a Gascon crown.

 pan corona bordolesa